krishnaguptaa/krishnaguptaa/README.md

 - 👋 Hi, I’m @krishnaguptaa
-- 👀 I’m interested in Java Fullstack Development.
+- 👀 I’m interested in Java Fullstack Development and Cloud AWS.
-- 🌱 I’m currently learning Java FullStack.
+- 🌱 I learned Java FullStack and now I'm learning Cloud AWS.

 <!---
 krishnaguptaa/krishnaguptaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.